Autonomism (political doctrine): Alberta

 In Alberta, the Freedom Conservative Party of Alberta (FCPoA), which was formerly known as Alberta First Party (AFP), Western Freedom Party (WFP), and Separation Party (SP), replaced the party's old ideology Albertan separatism to support promoting Albertan autonomy like Quebec's counterparts, instead as part of the new another changes under then elected Derek Fildebrandt's leadership.

+In 2022, the Alberta provincial government passed the Alberta Sovereignty Within a United Canada Act.

 Quebec

 Autonomism is a policy defended by four Quebec political parties, the Union Nationale (UN), the Action démocratique du Québec (ADQ), its successor Coalition Avenir Québec (CAQ) and the Équipe Autonomiste (EA), are provincial parties that aim to obtain certain federal capacities and to give the title of autonomous state to the province.

+Saskatchewan

+The provincial government of Saskatchewan has called for greater provincial autonomy, with premier Scott Moe calling for a "New Deal with Canada" and referring to Saskatchewan as a "nation within a nation" when discussing a desire for more control over taxation, immigration, and policing.
+The third party Saskatchewan United Party also supports provincial autonomy.

+In 2022, the Saskatchewan provincial government issued a white paper on its stance against "federal intrusion" and in 2023 passed Saskatchewan First Act.

 Romania

-Székely autonomy movement which is supported by local parties representing the Hungarian community and supported most of the political parties in Hungary.
+The Székely autonomy movement is supported by local parties representing the Hungarian community and by most of the political parties in Hungary.

 Spain

 The Autonomous Communities of Spain may demonstrate the doctrine although it is limited in its extent.